rafaqz/Stencils.jl/README.md

   multiple steps of a simulations, or applying filters repeatedly using the same memory.

 It should Be usfull for image filtering and convolutions, but has no explicit image or color dependencies.

+Expect occasional API breakages, Stencils.jl is being extracted from DynamicGrids.jl, and some coordination may be required over 2023.